binary-com/chef-third-party/cookbooks/git/README.md

 ### Chef

-- Chef 12.5+
+- Chef 12.7+

 ### Cookbooks

-- depends 'build-essential' - For compiling from source
+- 'build-essential' 5.0 or later - For compiling from source
-- depends 'dmg' - For macOS Support
-- depends 'yum-epel' - For older RHEL platform_family support

 ## Usage